Nosto/wiki-docs/apis/frontend/web-components/README.md

 [Nosto Web Components](https://github.com/Nosto/web-components) provides the necessary APIs to handle side-effects of a recommendation template like "Add to cart" button events, and other platform-specific APIs.

 **Note**:\
-This package doesn't render HTML markups on its own and the template should be provided by the user.
+This package provides headless web components.
+Templates must be provided by the user.

 ## Components